-It’s OK to have some gibberish in your URLs but try to make them as succinct, clear and human-like as possible.
+It’s OK to have some gibberish in your URLs, but try to make them as concise, clear, and human-like as possible.
 Google used to care more about relevant keywords in URLs than it does now, but it’s still a good idea to avoid auto-generated strings and query parameters.
 If someone who’s never seen them before can’t tell where they lead by the URL alone, maybe rewrite them.

 When easy-to-read URLs are picked up and reposted or linked to, they get relevant keywords in the anchor text – a big SEO win for you.

 See what I did there?
 Just like you, Google doesn’t like duplicate content at all.
 It’s a strong suggestion that your site is spammy or otherwise up to no good, and a range of Google penalties await the e-commerce practitioner or webmaster who doesn’t heed this rule.

 Panda is the hardest of Google penalties to detect because, in addition to a lack of notice, it isn’t applied evenly across the site.
 There is no benchmark for “good” or “useful” content.
 Instead, you’ll see your traffic nosedive.
 It can take a year or more to recover from a Google Panda penalty.

 And how do you get one?
 “Spammy content is the number one cause of algorithmic penalties,” according to Neil Patel.
 The impact can be severe, resulting in the loss of 80% of organic traffic in some cases.

 Start with the content on your site.
 Check that main-body content, like product descriptions, is unique to each page, beginning with your highest-ranking pages and working downwards.